ansys/pydpf-post/docs/source/user_guide/index.rst

+.. _ref_user_guide:

 ==========
-User Guide
+User guide
 ==========

-The DPF-Post package provides a Python interface to DPF (Data Processing Framework) that is streamlined for post-processing.
+DPF-Post provides a Python interface to DPF that is streamlined for postprocessing.

-The following materials explain the conceptual model of DPF-Post along with typical usage.
+The following content explains the conceptual model of DPF-Post and typical usage.

 .. toctree::
    :maxdepth: 3